neondatabase/website/content/docs/guides/logical-replication-concepts.md

 isDraft: true
 ---

-Logical replication is one of those most useful features in Postgres.
-Do you need to move your data to a specialized business analytics platform?
-Want to set up an ETL pipeline from your Postgres database to a data warehouse?
-Want to stream data to a change data capture (CDC) ecosystem or an external Postgres database?
-You can do all of these things and more.

-With logical replication, you can copy some or all of your data to a different location and continue sending updates from your source database in real-time, allowing you to maintain up-to-date copies of your data in different locations.

-## What is logical replication?

 Logical Replication is a method of replicating data between databases or between your database and other data services or platforms.
 It differs from physical replication in that it replicates transactional changes rather than copying the entire database byte-for-byte.
 This approach allows for selective replication, where users can choose specific tables or rows for replication.
 It works by capturing DML operations in the source database and applying these changes to the target, which could be another Postgres database or a data platform.

+With logical replication, you can copy some or all of your data to a different location and continue sending updates from your source database in real-time, allowing you to maintain up-to-date copies of your data in different locations.

 ## Publisher subscriber model